 - Overall infrastructure changes in AWS.

-This table shows which flavor of AWS AMI (Amazon Linux) are recommended for each Amazon EC2 instance type:
+This table shows which AWS AMI (Amazon Linux) is recommended for each Amazon EC2 instance type:

 As you can see, the cheapest instance type you can select here is m3.medium.
 But going with the Amazon Linux AMI on HVM, the cheapest instance type available to you is t2.micro.